nus-cs2103-AY2021S1/tp/docs/Usecases.md

     1. User adds 10 of item a and 20 of item b (UC1)
     2. User lists items (UC4)
     3. `inv` returns item a and item b with quantity increased 10 and 20 respectively

-     btw aside from this, any of yall avail tmr ~ 1pm? i need halp for a technical test haha